Xysto/wled-json-api-library/README.md

     // fill internal cfg with result from WLED wled.get_cfg_from_wled().unwrap();

-    // get the field defining the power on boot default behaviour let turn_on_after_boot = wled.cfg.unwrap().def.unwrap().on.unwrap();
+    // get the field defining the power on boot default behavior let turn_on_after_boot = wled.cfg.unwrap().def.unwrap().on.unwrap();
     // print it
     println!("received cfg, turn on after boot: {:?}", turn_on_after_boot);